 NNU has very limited Perkins loans funds to offer its students in the coming year.
-The NNU Financial Aid Office will try to assist as many students as possible with the loan funds that are available, helping the neediest students and those who met the priority filing deadline (March 1st) for the FAFSA first.
+The NNU Financial Aid Office will try to assist as many students as possible with the loan funds that are available, helping first the neediest students and those who met the priority filing deadline (March 1st) for the FAFSA.

-See more information on the Perkins Loan repayment and credit.
+Please click here to access more information on Perkins Loan repayment and credit.

 Parent PLUS Loan

-The PLUS Loan is for parents borrowing on behalf of dependent students.
-The PLUS loan is in the parent's name and cannot be transferred to the student.
-A parent can apply for a Direct parent loan on the web at www.studentloans.gov using the parents PIN number.
+The Parent PLUS Loan is for parents borrowing on behalf of dependent students.
+The Parent PLUS loan is in the parent's name and cannot be transferred to the student.
+A parent can apply on the web at www.studentloans.gov using the parents FSA ID.
 Approval for this loan is based on a simple credit check.

 The amount you may borrow annually is determined by subtracting the financial aid awarded to the student (including any loans) from the total costs of attendance determined by the school.
 There are no annual borrowing limits set by the federal government.
 However, the amount you can borrow may be impacted by creditworthiness.
 Please refer to the award letter sent to your student by the NNU Office of Financial Aid to determine the amount of PLUS loan you may need to borrow.